 Spray every 2 to 3 weeks during late winter and early spring (late February through March) with permethrin or bifenthrin.
 Spray both the infested as well as other susceptible trees for best control.
 For spraying large trees, homeowners may wish to hire a landscape professional.
 Products containing permethrin or bifenthrin that are labeled for spraying on limbs of landscape trees are listed in Table 1.
 Follow label directions for mixing, application, and safety.

-The black twig borer adults and grubs feed upon the ambrosia fungus that is introduced into the insect galleries and do not consume plant material.
+The black twig borer adults and grubs feed upon the ambrosia fungus introduced into the insect galleries; they do not consume plant material.
 Therefore, common systemic soil treatment products (drenches or granules) with imidacloprid are not effective.

 Table 1.
 Preventative Insecticides to Protect Trees from Black Twig Borer Attack.